 In recognition of employee contributions, the TRU United Way Committee offered prizes for involvement.
-The "Green for Red" prize of a gift certificate for Art Knapps, sponsored by Open Learning, went to Nancy Flood of the Faculty of Science while the i-Pad prize, sponsored by IT Services, went to Will Garrett-Petts of the Faculty of Arts.
+The "Green for Red" prize of a gift certificate for Art Knapps, and software interface for students and staff to learn.
+Flex-Reg is a relatively new product for TRU-OL and as such, online registration was a point of concern moving into the busy January registration season.
+The positive growth in total enrolments and the successful use of the new online registration system indicates that Flex-Reg and the staff at sponsored by Open Learning, went to Nancy Flood of the Faculty of Science while the i-Pad prize, sponsored by IT Services, went to Will Garrett-Petts of the Faculty of Arts.
 The early bird donation prize of a designated parking space, sponsored by Facility Services, went to Sofie Almers of the School of Business and Economics.